pokeclicker/pokeclicker-wiki/data/Dungeons/overview_description.md

 ***Example:** [[Dungeons/Mt.
 Moon]] has Great Ball, Small Restore and Star Piece as 3 of its 5 lootable items from Dungeon chests.
 All 3 items are in the Mythic tier, but the Great Ball has a weight of 2, while the Small Restore and Star Piece have a weight of 1.
 This means the Great Ball is twice as likely to be dropped as the other 2 items.
 In other words, on average when looting a Mythic-tier chest from Mt.
 Moon, 50% of the time it will be a Great Ball, 25% of the time it will be a Small Restore, 25% of the time it will be a Star Piece.*

 #### Regional Debuff{#debuff}
-When you reach a region that is 3 regions *beyond* a dungeon's region, all Epic, Legendary, and Mythic loot in that dungeon receives a dramatically diminished drop rate.
+Dungeons in regions that are **3 or more regions below your highest region** receive a debuff to Epic, Legendary, and Mythic loot drop rates.
 The first time this happens is upon reaching Sinnoh—all Kanto dungeons become debuffed.

 **Note:** Items and mimics that cannot be obtained in a non-debuffed location are excluded from debuffs.
 Certain subregions and dungeons that are unlocked later may be excluded from debuffs until a further region.